 If your friend or loved one could possibly be in another jail you can check our California county jail guide: California County Jails

 A mugshot, also known as a jail booking photograph, is a picture taken by the police when you get processed at jail intake.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your full name and intake number will appear on the mugshot, and they will be on file at the jail.

 Mugshots of Ventura County Jail inmates can be searched online, or you can view them at the Ventura County Jail.
 When viewing online you have to input the person’s legal name, and an arrest date.

 Need to know how to get your mugshot taken off of the Ventura County Jail website?
 This is difficult, as the mugshot is public record.
 To get your mugshot removed you must file a Petition to Expunge with the court.
 This means that the record of your arrest would be sealed, so no one will be able to access them.
 Depending on your situation, this may be a longshot.

 To learn more about getting your mugshot taken down, the various websites with mugshots, and the mugshot removal websites: How To Get Your Mugshot Taken Down